korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 Ok, so getting back to the code.
 In the main method, we'll create two more StringBuilder instances.
 This time, we'll make them both start out with empty character sequences.
-In other words, they won't contain any characters, or any text.
+In other words, they won't contain any characters or any text.
 And we'll call our printInformation method for StringBuilder for both.

 ```java